 Have you already discovered the benefits of outsourcing software development services and hiring Polish developers?
 If so, you are undoubtedly interested in legal issues related to hiring employees in Poland.
 In this article, we will try to answer all the important questions on this subject.
-Ready?
-Let’s go.
+Why is the choice of contract so important in the IT industry and in the recruitment of Software Developers in Poland?

 What is an employment contract?